OSGeo/OSGeoLive-doc/en/overview/mapserver_overview.rst

 * A multitude of raster and vector data formats

-  * TIFF/GeoTIFF, EPPL7, and many others via GDAL
+  * Native support for ESRI shapefiles, PostGIS, ESRI ArcSDE and Oracle Spatial
-  * ESRI shapefiles, PostGIS, ESRI ArcSDE, Oracle Spatial, MySQL and OGR
+  * Many other formats via GDAL and OGR

 * Map projection support